kkemple/scienceandmathematics.com/src/content/posts/the-thermodynamic-computational-speed-limit.md

 ## Implications

-Black holes aren't just gravitational objects—they're nature's maximum-rate information processors.
-The Planck frequency isn't just a dimensional constant—it's the fundamental clock rate of reality.
-The speed of light isn't fundamental—it emerges from information processing constraints.
+Black holes are nature's maximum-rate information processors.
+The Planck frequency is the fundamental clock rate of reality.
+The speed of light emerges from information processing constraints.

 This perspective inverts traditional physics.
 Instead of matter and energy as primary with information as description, [information processing is primary](/information-field-theory-from-constraint-to-cosmos) with matter and energy as manifestations.
 Binding forces across all regimes—strong, electromagnetic, gravitational—represent the computational cost of maintaining patterns against entropy.